zhoujd/zzemacs/wiki/editor/vscode.md

 ## How to disable crash reporting

     ## From File > Preferences > Settings, search for telemetry, and set the Telemetry: Telemetry Level setting to off

+## How to disable context menu animation

+    ## From File > Preferences > Settings, search for titleBarStyle, and switched back to 'custom mode'
+    ## "window.titleBarStyle": custom